Coral Reef Conservation Fund 2023 REQUEST FOR PROPOSALS

 - Support Out-planting Success: Projects under this category will focus on smaller-scale out-planting case studies that seek to learn about predation, competition, water quality, disease resistance, etc. or help streamline logistical hurdles like permitting that can be used to increase the success of larger scale restoration efforts.
 Projects can also coordinate with existing out-planting activities on larger scale projects to further refine techniques to increase success and test approaches.

-III.
 Increase Management Capacity in Coral Conservation

 The Coral Reef Conservation prioritizes applied research that responds to needs identified by jurisdictional coral reef managers.
 Projects under this category will work with a specific management partner to fill a critical gap in coral conservation to directly support a management decision.
 Competitive projects under this category will identify a specific management audience and question and will have results accessible to coral practitioners beyond a journal publication.